Treasuries slip, dollar firm as markets grapple with US politics

 CHINA DATA MISSES

-Disappointing data began a busy week in China, where a once-in-five-year gathering of top officials runs from July 15-18.
+Disappointing economic data kicked off a busy week in China, where a once-in-five-year gathering of top officials runs from July 15-18.

-Second-quarter growth in the world's second-largest economy was 4.7% higher than a year earlier, against forecasts for 5.1%, and retail sales growth was a sluggish 2% annualised in June, against expectations of 3.3%, keeping pressure on Beijing to come up with support measures.
+Second-quarter growth in the world's second-largest economy was 4.7% higher than a year earlier, missing a 5.1% analyst forecast.

+"Markets are hoping that more significant measures could be announced during this week's plenary session to help the limping economy and ailing property sector," said Vasu Menon, managing director of investment strategy at OCBC in Singapore.

-The yuan was under pressure at 7.2608 per dollar and mainland stocks slipped and Hong Kong's Hang Seng index was last down 1%.
+The yuan was under pressure at 7.2608 per dollar.
+Mainland stocks slipped and Hong Kong's Hang Seng index was last down 1%.
 Later this week, the United States will release data on retail sales, industrial production, housing starts and weekly jobless claims.

-Federal Reserve Chair Jerome Powell will appear later on Monday and is bound to be asked for his reaction to last week's subdued inflation reading.
+Federal Reserve Chair Jerome Powell will appear at the Economic Club of Washington later on Monday and is bound to be asked for his reaction to last week's subdued inflation reading.

 Markets are pricing in a 94% chance the Fed will cut rates in September, up from 72% a week earlier.